rudymeza54/Statistics/Two-Sample Tests/Equivalence-Tests.md

 Explanation: The p-value of the t-test less than **0.05**

-Therefore, Age at the time the non-profit was formed for males and females is different.
+Therefore, Age at the time the non-profit was formed for males and females are different.

 ## Question 7